UCSBCarpentry/2019-04-11-UCSB-SW-Workshop/_episodes/shell-novice/07-find.md

 >
 > Hint: use  `man cut` or 'cut --help' to select more than one field in a line.
 >
-> An example of such a file is provided in `data-shell/data/animal-counts/animals.txt`
 >
 > > ## Solution
 > >